OpenFuturePlatform/open-api-jvm-sdk/README.md

 # OpenJ

-OpenJ is a library for interactions with Open Platform.
+OpenJ is a library for interaction with Open Platform.

 ## Content